FedorIvachev/IoThingsLab-ReadmeFiles/NUIXSetup.md

 ## General info
-In this tutorial you will learn how to setup Unity to work with Oculus Quest Virtual Reality Headset.
+In this tutorial you will learn how to setup Unity to work with Oculus Quest Virtual Reality Headsets.\
 Firstly,
 * [Unity](https://unity.com) is a game engine, it has plenty of tutorials and is often used by VR researchers;
 * [Oculus Quest / Quest 2](https://www.oculus.com) are the latest generation Virtual Reality Headsets made by Facebook.
 Oculus SDK provides rich functionality for hands and controllers recognition and VR tools;